nginxinc/nginx-hugo-theme/.github/docs/agnostic-theme-interfaces-proposal.md

       items: <Product[]>
           # Product Group Label
         - title: <string>
-          # The common top-level path for all documents within a domain; i.e. 'nginx' for NGINX+
+          # The common top-level path for all internal documents within a domain; i.e. 'nginx' for NGINX+.
-          pathPrefix: <string>
-          # Whether this link is external to the site
+          # Supply if the link is external to the site.
-          extUrl: <bool>
+          url: <string | undefined>
   header:
     # Header Nav items
     navItems: <NavItem[]>